 Laser-assisted in-situ keratomileusis (LASIK) is a simple, fast, and effective outpatient procedure that corrects refractive errors.
 These include nearsightedness (myopia), farsightedness (both hyperopia and presbyopia), and astigmatism.

 Millions of people all over the world have undergone LASIK surgery, and 8 out of 10 people report that they no longer need glasses or contact lenses to see clearly since their vision improved to better than 20/40.
-Complications resulting from LASIK are rare, and both the total time for the procedure and the recovery time are very short.
-The operation takes between 5 and 15 minutes per eye, depending on how long it takes to program the device.
-Most people who undergo LASIK return to work the next day.

 There are many benefits to LASIK surgery, with the leading benefit being convenience.
 Most people no longer need corrective wear for many years after undergoing this procedure.